-Any student who commits an act in College facilities, which is punishable as a misdemeanor or a felony, such as sexual assault, under Washington state law, may be subject to appropriate disciplinary process procedures outlined within the Student Code of Conduct.
-These proceedings may include the
+Any student who commits an act in College facilities, which is punishable as a misdemeanor or a felony, such as sexual assault, under Washington State law, may be subject to appropriate disciplinary process procedures outlined within the Student Code of Conduct.

-Conduct.
 These proceedings may include the opportunity of the accused and accuser to have others present during a disciplinary proceeding and notification of the final determination resulting from the proceeding.